-After adding your blade to the food processor start to process to small pieces.
+After adding your blade to the food processor start to process into small pieces.
 You will know that you're almost done when the mix starts to climb up the wall of the processor.
 When this happens, scrape the side of the bowl of a food processor to push everything back in.
 When it does this the second time you should be done.

 This is what the mixture looked like when I was done.